clemson-cal/vapor/README.md

 #### Rationale

-Numeric arrays in VAPOR are defined as a D-dimensional index space, together with a function `f: uvec_t<D> -> T`.
-Arrays are logically immutable, `a[i]` returns by value an element of type `T`; `a[i] = x` will not compile.
+Numeric arrays in Vapor comprise a D-dimensional index space, and a function `f: ivec_t<D> -> T`.
+Arrays are logically immutable; `a[i]` returns by value an element of type `T`.
+This means that array assignment by indexing is not possible, `a[i] = x` will not compile because the left-hand-side is not a reference type.
 Arrays are transformed mainly by mapping operatons.
-If `g: T -> U` then `a.map(g)` is an array with value type of `U`, and has the same index space as a.
-Array elements are computed lazily, meaning that `b = a.map(f).map(g).map(h)` triggers the execution `h(g(f(i))` each time `b[i]` appears.
+If `g: T -> U` then `a.map(g)` is an array with value type of `U`, and has the same index space as `a`.
+Array elements are computed lazily, meaning that for the array `b = a.map(f).map(g).map(h)`, each time `b[i]` appears in the code, the function composition `h(g(f(i))` is executed.

-An array is cached to a "memory-backed array" by calling `a.cache(exec, alloc)`, where `exec` is an executor and `alloc` is an allocator.
+An array can be cached to a "memory-backed array" by calling `a.cache(exec, alloc)`, where `exec` is an executor and `alloc` is an allocator.
 The executor can be a GPU executor on GPU-enabled platforms, or a multi-core executor where OpenMP is available.
 The memory backed array uses strided memory access to retrieve the value of a multi-dimensional index in the buffer.

-Unlike arrays from other numeric libraries, including numpy, arrays in VAPOR can have a non-zero starting index.
+Unlike arrays from other numeric libraries, including numpy, arrays in Vapor can have a non-zero starting index.
 This changes the semantics of inserting the values of one array into another, often for the better, and is also favorable in dealing with global arrays and domain decomposition.
 For example, if `a` covers the 1d index space (0, 100) and `b` covers (1, 99),
 then the array `a.insert(b)` has the values of `a` at the endpoints, and the values of `b` on the interior.

 In-place array modifications are modeled using a paradigm inspired by Jax.
 If a is an array, the construct `a = a.at(space).map(f)` will map only the elements inside the index space through the function `f`, leaving the other values unchanged.